SummIt: Iterative Text Summarization via ChatGPT

 \subsection{Summarization with Large Language Models}

-Recent years have seen a surge in training large-scale language models (LLM) on vast amounts of text data, such as GPT-3 \cite{brown2020language} and ChatGPT.
-These LLMs have demonstrated superior generalization ability and achieved remarkable performance on various downstream tasks.

-Several studies have explored the use of large language models in the context of text summarization.
-For instance, \citet{goyal2022news} compared the performance of GPT-3-generated summaries with traditional fine-tuning methods.
-Although the former obtained slightly lower Rouge scores, human evaluators expressed a preference for them.
+Recent years have seen a surge in training large-scale language models (LLM) on large amounts of text, such as GPT~\cite{radford2019language,brown2020language}.
+Several studies have explored the application of LLMs in the context of text summarization.
+For instance, \citet{goyal2022news} compared the performance of GPT-3-generated summaries with traditional fine-tuning methods, finding that although the former achieved slightly lower ROUGE scores, human evaluators expressed a preference for them.
 Similarly, \citet{zhang2023benchmarking} reported that LLM-generated summaries were on par with human-written summaries in the news domain. \citet{zhang2023extractive} benchmarked the performance of ChatGPT on extractive summarization and proposes to improve summary faithfulness with an extract-then-generate pipeline.
-On the other hand, prior works have also leveraged LLMs for summarization evaluation \cite{liu2023geval,fu2023gptscore,luo2023chatgpt}, demonstrating that LLMs outperform all previous methods by a significant margin and achieve higher correlation with human evaluations in summarization tasks.
+On the other hand, prior works have also leveraged LLMs for summarization evaluation \cite{liu2023gpteval,fu2023gptscore,luo2023chatgpt}, demonstrating that LLM-based metrics outperform all previous evaluation metrics like ROUGE~\cite{lin2004rouge} and BertScore~\cite{zhang2019bertscore} by a significant margin in terms of correlation with human evaluations.